canada-ca/PCTF-CCP/assessment/digital-identity-acceptance-statement.md

 # Digital Identity Acceptance Statement

-Digital Identity Acceptance statment is based on the concept introduced in [NIST Digital Identity Section 5.5](https://pages.nist.gov/800-63-3/sp800-63-3.html#daps)
+A Digital Identity Acceptance statement is based on the concept introduced in [NIST Digital Identity Section 5.5](https://pages.nist.gov/800-63-3/sp800-63-3.html#daps)

 An assessment document is being developed on [Google Docs](https://docs.google.com/document/d/1tYWZN9_Z1TacDSojZSSLt8r6JoWvqw5bKNTR85FhIJA/edit?usp=sharing)

+For the Pan-Canadian Trust Framework, a digital identity acceptance statement will be based on the assessment of trusted processes using the trust objectives defined below.
+These trust objectives will have an associated set of conformance criteria that define the necessary stringency for acceptance.

 ## Verified-Person:
   * Person is uniquely distinguished within a population